 Kuney must first deal with his own traumas, his recent divorce, recovery from drugs and alcohol, being a single father.
 And lastly, the unsolved murder of his father.
 The film always has many uplifting scenes such as when Kuney takes to the stage to do his first standup comedy performance ever.

 EDITORIAL DISCLOSURE All content herein is owned by author exclusively.
-Expressed opinions are NOT necessarily the views of VNR, authors, affiliates, advertisers, sponsors, partners, technicians or Veterans Today Network.
+Expressed opinions are NOT necessarily the views of VNR, authors, affiliates, advertisers, sponsors, partners, technicians, or VT Network.
 Some content may be satirical in nature.
-All images within are full responsibility of author and NOT VNR.
+All images within are full responsibility of the author and NOT VNR.

 POLITICAL PARTY POLICY: We intentionally remove all references to political party affiliation when highlighting elected officials.
 We believe in judging actions taken by politicians and NOT what party they belong to.
 For the same reason, we are also advocates for removing references to political party affiliation on all ballots nationwide.
 Read Full Policy Notice - Comment Policy